crcn/bindable.js/README.md

 Incredibly flexible, fast bi-directional data binding library.

 Two-way data binding means linking properties of two separate objects - when one changes, the other will automatically update with that change.
-It enables much easier interactions between data models and UIs, among other uses.
+It enables much easier interactions between data models and UIs, among other uses outside of MVC.

-Bindable.js is also useful outside of MVC - you can easily use it on the server side, maintaining state between models, and also server / client interactions.

 ### Projects using bindable.js